chamarapaul/poetic-source/CONTRIBUTING.md

 - Run validation before submitting to ensure your poem meets the requirements
 - Consider using language and form constraints to enhance both the code and poetic aspects

+## Terms of Submission
 Pull requests will be checked for poem validation and poetic form adherence.

-## Terms of Submission
 By submitting a poem, you:
 - Agree to license it under CC BY-SA 4.0 while maintaining your copyright (see [LICENSE-POEMS](LICENSE-POEMS))
 - Accept the project's terms of use (see [TERMS.md](TERMS.md))
 - Grant the project permission to display and share your work

 ## Questions or Need Help?
-Open an issue for general questions or contact me at chamara@poeticsource.com.
+Open an issue for general questions or email me at chamara@poeticsource.com.